-This article describes what you should do after your arrival to the Czech Republic as an Erasmus student of the Faculty of Science, Charles University in Prague.
+This article describes what you should do after your arrival in the Czech Republic as an Erasmus student at the Faculty of Science, Charles University in Prague.

 If you miss any information you would like to know, please ask us.
 We will do our best to help you.

 This article has the following sections:

 - Travel pass for public transport in Prague

 Please, consult an expert before doing any moves as we can not be responsible for any possible incorrect information.